MascotPhp/Mascot/doc/services.rst

 Core services
 -------------

-Silex defines a range of services.
+Mascot defines a range of services.

 * **request_stack**: Controls the lifecycle of requests, an instance of `RequestStack <https://api.symfony.com/master/Symfony/Component/HttpFoundation/RequestStack.html>`_.